cms-sw/cmssw/DQMServices/DQMGUI/README.md

 * Check RelVal files are handled correctly
 * ~~Make sure exceptions are logged to log file (atm the go to stderr)~~
 * ~~Handle crashing import processes (prob. can't restart them, so at least crash the full server and wait for restart)~~
-  * Whenever an import process crashes we restart ProcessPoolExecutor and return an error
+  * ~~Whenever an import process crashes we restart ProcessPoolExecutor and return an error~~
+  * We instantiate new process pool on demand to keep things simple and more stable
 * Check handling of XRD access failures (atm 500 response on the request, retry on next request -- might be good enough.)
 * Make logging async
   * Will probably not increase perf by much, needs measuring
 * ~~Renderer hangs when negative width/height is passed~~
-* Validate samples in registration endpoint
+* ~~Validate samples in registration endpoint~~
 * ~~Add timeout when interacting with the renderer~~
 * ~~When renderer returns an error code, return an image with 500 status code.~~
 * ~~Add QTest result support to the API~~
 * Hanging/aborted requests don't get logged?
 * Add the alternative of /data/browse to view raw ROOT files if Rucio is not there
+* Fix CMSSW warnings/errors